PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task5/README.md

 ![Screenshot (53)](https://github.com/PrincessUjay/KodeCamp-04repo/assets/74983978/6797656f-7a55-40d8-9fe9-0af68ef9e4b4)

 ### Step 6: Set Up Security Groups
-Public Security Group:
+For Public Security Group:

+a.
 Navigate to the Security Groups section in the left-hand menu.

-Click on "Create security group".
-Fill in the details:
+b.
+Click on "Create security group" and Fill in the details:
-Name tag: PublicSG
+- Name tag: PublicSG
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Description: Security group for public instances
+- Description: Security group for public instances
-Click "Create security group".
+- Click "Create security group".

-Edit Inbound Rules:
+c.
+To Edit Inbound Rules:
-Select the created security group.
+- Select the created security group.
 Go to the "Inbound rules" tab and click "Edit inbound rules".
-Add rules for:
+- Add rules for:
-HTTP (port 80) from 0.0.0.0/0
+  - HTTP (port 80) from 0.0.0.0/0
-HTTPS (port 443) from 0.0.0.0/0
+  - HTTPS (port 443) from 0.0.0.0/0
-SSH (port 22) from your specific IP (check https://www.whatismyip.com/) Click "Save rules".
+  - SSH (port 22) from your specific IP (check https://www.whatismyip.com/)
+- Click "Save rules".

-Edit Outbound Rules:
+d.
+To Edit Outbound Rules:
-Allow all outbound traffic by default.
+- Allow all outbound traffic by default.

-Private Security Group:
+For Private Security Group:

-Click on "Create security group" again.
-Fill in the details:
+a.
+Click on "Create security group" again and Fill in the details:
-Name tag: PrivateSG
+- Name tag: PrivateSG
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Description: Security group for private instances Click "Create security group".
+- Description: Security group for private instances
+- Click "Create security group".

-Edit Inbound Rules:
+b.
+To Edit Inbound Rules:
-Select the created security group.
+- Select the created security group.
-Go to the "Inbound rules" tab and click "Edit inbound rules".
+- Go to the "Inbound rules" tab and click "Edit inbound rules".
-Add rules for:
+- Add rules for:
-MySQL (port 3306) from PublicSubnet CIDR block (10.0.1.0/24) Click "Save rules".
+  - MySQL (port 3306) from PublicSubnet    - CIDR block (10.0.1.0/24)
+  - Click "Save rules".

-Edit Outbound Rules:
+c.
+To Edit Outbound Rules:
-Allow all outbound traffic by default.
+- Allow all outbound traffic by default.

-### Step 7: Configure Network ACLs
+### Step 7: Configure Network ACLs (NACLs)
-Public Subnet NACL:
+For Public Subnet NACL:

+a.
 Navigate to the Network ACLs section in the left-hand menu.

-Click on "Create network ACL".
-Fill in the details:
+b.
+Click on "Create network ACL" and Fill in the details:
-Name tag: PublicNACL
+- Name tag: PublicNACL
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Click "Create".
+- Click "Create".

-Edit Inbound Rules:
+c.
+To Edit Inbound Rules:
-Select the created NACL.
+- Select the created NACL.
-Go to the "Inbound rules" tab and click "Edit inbound rules".
+- Go to the "Inbound rules" tab and click "Edit inbound rules".
-Add rules for:
+- Add rules for:
-HTTP (port 80) from 0.0.0.0/0
+  - HTTP (port 80) from 0.0.0.0/0
-HTTPS (port 443) from 0.0.0.0/0
+  - HTTPS (port 443) from 0.0.0.0/0
-SSH (port 22) from 0.0.0.0/0
+  - SSH (port 22) from 0.0.0.0/0
-Click "Save rules".
+  - Click "Save rules".

-Edit Outbound Rules:
+d.
+To Edit Outbound Rules:
-Allow all outbound traffic by default.
+- Allow all outbound traffic by default.

-Private Subnet NACL:
+For Private Subnet NACL:
-- Click on "Create network ACL" again.
-Fill in the details:
+a.
+Click on "Create network ACL" again and Fill in the details:
-Name tag: PrivateNACL
+- Name tag: PrivateNACL
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Click "Create".
+- Click "Create".

-Edit Inbound Rules:
+b.
+To Edit Inbound Rules:
-Select the created NACL.
+- Select the created NACL.
-Go to the "Inbound rules" tab and click "Edit inbound rules".
+- Go to the "Inbound rules" tab and click "Edit inbound rules".
-Add rules for:
+- Add rules for:
-Allow traffic from the public subnet (10.0.1.0/24) on necessary ports.
+  - Allow traffic from the public subnet (10.0.1.0/24) on necessary ports.
 (e.g., MySQL port 3306)
-Click "Save rules".
+  - Click "Save rules".

-Edit Outbound Rules:
+c.
+To Edit Outbound Rules:
-Allow outbound traffic to the public subnet (10.0.1.0/24).
+- Allow outbound traffic to the public subnet (10.0.1.0/24).
-Allow outbound traffic to the internet through the NAT Gateway.
+- Allow outbound traffic to the internet through the NAT Gateway.

 ### Step 8: Deploy Instances
-- Launch an EC2 Instance in the Public Subnet:
+To Launch an EC2 Instance in the Public Subnet:

+a.
 Navigate to the EC2 Dashboard.

-Click on "Launch instance".
-Fill in the details:
+b.
+Click on "Launch instance" and Fill in the details:
-Name: PublicInstance
+- Name: PublicInstance
-AMI: Choose an appropriate AMI (e.g., Amazon Linux 2) Instance type: Choose an appropriate type (e.g., t2.micro) Key pair: Select an existing key pair or create a new one.
+- AMI: Choose an appropriate AMI (e.g., Amazon Linux 2)
+- Instance type: Choose an appropriate type (e.g., t2.micro)
+- Key pair: Select an existing key pair or create a new one.

-Network settings:
+For Network settings:
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Subnet: Select PublicSubnet
+- Subnet: Select PublicSubnet
-Auto-assign Public IP: Enable
+- Auto-assign Public IP: Enable
-Security group: Select PublicSG
+- Security group: Select PublicSG
-Click "Launch instance" and complete the wizard.
+- Click "Launch instance" and complete the wizard.
-Verify that the instance can be accessed via SSH using the public IP.
+- Verify that the instance can be accessed via SSH using the public IP.

-Launch an EC2 Instance in the Private Subnet:
+To Launch an EC2 Instance in the Private Subnet:

-Click on "Launch instance" again.
-Fill in the details:
+a.
+Click on "Launch instance" again and Fill in the details:
-Name: PrivateInstance
+- Name: PrivateInstance
-AMI: Choose an appropriate AMI (e.g., Amazon Linux 2) Instance type: Choose an appropriate type (e.g., t2.micro) Key pair: Select an existing key pair or create a new one.
+- AMI: Choose an appropriate AMI (e.g., Amazon Linux 2)
+- Instance type: Choose an appropriate type (e.g., t2.micro)
+- Key pair: Select an existing key pair or create a new one.

-Network settings:
+For Network settings:
-VPC: Select KCVPC
+- VPC: Select KCVPC
-Subnet: Select PrivateSubnet
+- Subnet: Select PrivateSubnet
-Auto-assign Public IP: Disable
+- Auto-assign Public IP: Disable
-Security group: Select PrivateSG
+- Security group: Select PrivateSG
-Click "Launch instance" and complete the wizard.
+- Click "Launch instance" and complete the wizard.
-Verify that the instance can access the internet through the NAT Gateway by updating the instance and installing packages.
+- Verify that the instance can access the internet through the NAT Gateway by updating the instance and installing packages.
-Verify that the instance can communicate with the public instance.
+- Verify that the instance can communicate with the public instance.

 ### Architecture Diagram
 https://excalidraw.com/#json=tXyVFfe7NzA7fEr1YRIBj,6sZlIHEA3khMk-QYMwCJYg
 ![Screenshot (54)](https://github.com/PrincessUjay/KodeCamp-04repo/assets/74983978/ce43ef7e-2806-41cf-9bd3-d8f8ae636f76)

 ### Explanation of Components
-VPC (Virtual Private Cloud): A logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network you define.
+- VPC (Virtual Private Cloud): A logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network you define.
-Subnets:
+- Subnets:
-Public Subnet: A subnet with a route to the internet via the Internet Gateway (IGW).
+  - Public Subnet: A subnet with a route to the internet via the Internet Gateway (IGW).
-Private Subnet: A subnet without a direct route to the internet but can access it via the NAT Gateway.
+  - Private Subnet: A subnet without a direct route to the internet but can access it via the NAT Gateway.
-Internet Gateway (IGW): A horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
+- Internet Gateway (IGW): A horizontally scaled, redundant, and highly available VPC component that allows communication between instances in your VPC and the internet.
-Route Tables:
+- Route Tables:
-Public Route Table: Routes traffic to the internet via the IGW.
+  - Public Route Table: Routes traffic to the internet via the IGW.
-Private Route Table: Routes traffic to the internet via the NAT Gateway.
+  - Private Route Table: Routes traffic to the internet via the NAT Gateway.
-NAT Gateway: Allows instances in a private subnet to connect to the internet or other AWS services but prevents the internet from initiating connections with the instances.
+- NAT Gateway: Allows instances in a private subnet to connect to the internet or other AWS services but prevents the internet from initiating connections with the instances.
-Security Groups: Virtual firewalls that control inbound and outbound traffic for AWS resources.
+- Security Groups: Virtual firewalls that control inbound and outbound traffic for AWS resources.
-Network ACLs (NACLs): Optional layer of security that acts as a firewall for controlling traffic in and out of one or more subnets.
+- Network ACLs (NACLs): Optional layer of security that acts as a firewall for controlling traffic in and out of one or more subnets.

 ### Conclusion
 This README.md file detailed the process of setting up a VPC with public and private subnets, configuring routing, security groups, and NACLs, and deploying EC2 instances to ensure proper communication and security within the VPC.